build-on-aws/content/concepts/amazon-bedrock-golang-getting-started/index.md

 go run claude-chat/main.go --verbose
 ```

 Here is an output of a conversation I had.
-Notice how the last response is generated based on previous responses - thanks to the chat history retention:
+Notice how the last response is generated based on previous responses, thanks to the chat history retention:

 ![Chat application](images/chat.png)